cariad/cariad.fyi/content/images/index.md

       resample_format: Lanczos webp photo
     src: dyson-farming-2024-10-23.jpg

+  - name: exmouth-beach-2024-11-01
+    params:
+      alt: A photograph of Exmouth Beach early in the morning.
+The street lights are on and illuminating the fog that obscures the distance.
+      caption: Exmouth Beach (Friday 1st November, 2024)
+      resample_format: Lanczos webp photo
+    src: exmouth-beach-2024-11-01.jpg

   - name: exmouth-lifeboat-station-2024-10-23
     params:
       alt: A photograph of Exmouth Lifeboat Station.
 It's wrapped in scaffolding and sheets while the roof is replaced.